leobago/BSC-ETH2/gossipsub-benchmark-tools/Testing_Docs.md

 N_LURKERS = 900
 N_ATTACKER_NODES = 4000
 Nodes join all together at time 0
-Publishers start publishing at the 30s mark in the test run. (is this a consequence or a test parameter?) opportunistic grafting period is set to 10 sec,in order to get meaningful results out of this test, whereas this parameter is set to 1 min in real deployments.
+Publishers start publishing at the 30s mark in the test run. *(is this a consequence or a test parameter?)*
-(which parameter is it?)
+Ppportunistic grafting period is set to 10 sec,in order to get meaningful results out of this test, whereas this parameter is set to 1 min in real deployments. *(which parameter is it?)*
 Increasing the gossip factor to 0.4 results in a p99 latency of 1.177 sec without opportunistic grafting and 1.027 with opportunistic grafting

 **TEST 8 - ​Covert Flash Attack**
  N_PUBLISHERS = 100 N_LURKERS = 900 N_ATTACKER_NODES = 4000 Sybils join at time 0
-Publishers start publishing at the 30s mark SybilAttackDelay = 120s (Sybil behaves properly for 2 minutes before attacking) TestRuntime = 5min opportunistic grafting period is set to 10 sec whereas this parameter is set to 1 min in real deployments.
+Publishers start publishing at the 30s mark SybilAttackDelay = 120s *(Sybil behaves properly for 2 minutes before attacking)* TestRuntime = 5min opportunistic grafting period is set to 10 sec whereas this parameter is set to 1 min in real deployments.